GRANTS AND RESEARCH

-Professor Erik Dussere (literature) is an Edgar Award nominee for his Oxford UP book America Is Elsewhere: The Noir Tradition in the Age of Consumer Culture.
+The 2014 Edgar Award for Best Critical/Biographical Work went to America Is Elsewhere: The Noir Tradition in the Age of Consumer Culture

 Boris Gershman (economics) was invited to participate in the 5th Lindau Meeting on Economic Sciences August 19-23 in Lindau, Germany.

 Arts management alumna Laura Hagood won a highly prestigious Bosch Fellowship.

 Kiho Kim (environmental science) was elected as the Recording Secretary for the International Society for Reef Studies.

 Dolores Koenig (anthropology) will serve the Society for Economic Anthropology (SEA) as president-elect beginning December 7, 2014, and will become president of the SEA in November 2015 to serve for two years.